-3: There is wide variation in patient and disease factors that determine the dose of opioids that is optimal for pain relief and minimizes risk.

-- Recommendation 3a: Consider patient variables that may affect opioid dose in patients prior to initiation of opioid therapy, including respiratory compromise, individual patient metabolic variables, or differences between opioid medications that could affect plasma opioid concentrations. - Recommendation 3b: Perform comprehensive initial assessments for patient management, with an understanding of the need for periodic comprehensive reevaluation to adjust the medication dose. - Recommendation 3c: Careful consideration should be given to patients on an opioid pain regimen who have additional risk factors for OUD (see Section 31.
-Risk Assessment) - Recommendation 3d: The CDC guideline, meant for primary care clinicians, should explicitly re-emphasize that the 90 MME/day maximum dose recommendation is not mandatory but is a target that may be exceeded if clinically appropriate when benefits outweigh risks
+- 3: There is wide variation in patient and disease factors that determine the dose of opioids that is optimal for pain relief and minimizes risk. - RECOMMENDATION 3A: Consider patient variables that may affect opioid dose in patients prior to initiation of opioid therapy, including respiratory compromise, individual patient metabolic variables, or differences between opioid medications that could affect plasma opioid concentrations. - RECOMMENDATION 3B: Perform comprehensive initial assessments for patient management, with an understanding of the need for periodic comprehensive reevaluation to adjust the medication dose. - RECOMMENDATION 3C: Careful consideration should be given to patients on an opioid pain regimen who have additional risk factors for OUD (see Section 3.1: Risk Assessment). - RECOMMENDATION 3D: The CDC Guideline, meant for primary care clinicians, should explicitly reemphasize that the 90 MME/day maximum dose recommendation is not mandatory but is a target that may be exceeded if clinically appropriate when benefits outweigh risks.

-4: Specific guidelines addressing opioid tapering and escalation need further elucidation
+4: Specific guidelines addressing opioid tapering and escalation need further elucidation.

-- Recommendation 4a: Undertake opioid tapering or escalation only after a thorough assessment of the risk-benefit ratio.
-This should be done in collaboration with the patient. - Recommendation 4b: Develop guidelines for tapering and dose escalation for the sub-populations of patients who have chronic pain conditions that includes consideration of their comorbidities. - Recommendation 4c: Consider maintaining therapy for patients who are stable on long-term opioid therapy and for whom the benefits outweigh the risks.

-5: There are multiple potential causes of worsening pain that are often not recognized or considered.
-Non-tolerance-related factors include iatrogenic causes such as surgery, flares of the underlying disease or injury, and increased ergonomic demands or emotional distress.

-- Recommendation 5a: When a stable dose has been established for at least two months, avoid increases in the dose until the patient is reevaluated for the underlying causes of elevated pain or possible OUD risk. - Recommendation 5b: Considerations to avoid dose escalation should include opioid rotation, non-opioid medications, interventional strategies, cognitive behavioral strategies, complementary and integrative health approaches, and PT.
+- RECOMMENDATION 4A: Undertake opioid tapering or escalation only after a thorough assessment of the riskbenefit ratio.
+This assessment should be conducted in collaboration with the patient. - RECOMMENDATION 4B: Develop guidelines for tapering and dose escalation for the sub-populations of patients who have chronic pain conditions that includes consideration of their comorbidities. - RECOMMENDATION 4C: Consider maintaining therapy for patients who are stable on long-term opioid therapy and for whom the benefits outweigh the risks. - 5: Multiple potential causes of worsening pain are often not recognized or considered.
+Nontolerance-related factors include iatrogenic causes such as surgery, flares of the underlying disease or injury, and increased ergonomic demands or emotional distress. - RECOMMENDATION 5A: When a stable dose has been established for at least two months, avoid increases in the dose until the patient has been reevaluated for the underlying causes of elevated pain or possible OUD risk.